Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Methods

 \subsection{Stage \uppercase\expandafter{\romannumeral2}: 3D Sound Source Localization and Tracking}

 With the dynamic point cloud $\bm{P}$ and its associated monaural audio $\bm{A}^m$, we proceed to localize and track the sound source in 3D space to facilitate physics-based spatial audio generation.
-However, directly tracking the sound source in a 4D environment remains highly challenging, particularly in highly dynamic scenes with complex geometry.
-To address this, we first localize the sound source in the 2D pixel space and then back-project the estimated 2D coordinates into 3D space, thereby modeling the sound source trajectory within the generated dynamic scene.
+However, directly tracking the sound source in a 4D environment remains highly challenging.
+Therefore, we first localize the sound source in the 2D pixel space and then back-project the estimated 2D coordinates into 3D space, thereby modeling the sound source trajectory within the generated dynamic scene.

 To achieve this goal, existing 2D sound‑source localization methods~\cite{um2023audio, senocak2023sound, park2024can} typically require ground‑truth audio inputs and are often tailored to specific scenarios and input sizes.
 This dependence on “true” audio runs counter to Sonic4D’s very generation‑centric design.
 In contrast, given the rich commonsense knowledge and reasoning abilities of multimodal large language models (MLLMs), we propose to leverage GroundingGPT~\cite{li2024groundinggpt}, a highly generalizable MLLM focused on grounding tasks and trained on a variety of audio–visual datasets for sound source localization, as our 2D sound source localization component.